 - 1 lemon (juiced)

 - 1 1/2 cups yogurt (plain)

 - 1 tablespoon tomato puree (or tomato paste)

 - 2 tablespoons vegetable oil

 Add pureed onion, minced garlic, and ginger.
-Cook for 1-2 minutes.
+Cook for 1 to 2 minutes.

 Add spices and cook for another 2 minutes.
-If mixture is too dry, add in 1-2 tablespoons of water.
+If the mixture is too dry, add in 1 to 2 tablespoons of water.
 The spices should be paste-like.
 Remove pot from heat and add in lemon juice, yogurt, salt, cilantro, and tomato paste.
 Mix well.
-Allow the mixture to cool to room temperature before using as marinade.
+Allow the mixture to cool to room temperature before using it as a marinade.

-Marinate beef, pork, and lamb for 6-12 hours, chicken for 4-8 hours, fish, seafood and vegetables for 30 minutes to 1 hour.
+Marinate beef, pork, and lamb for 6 to 12 hours, chicken for 4 to 8 hours, fish, seafood and vegetables for 30 minutes to 1 hour.